-For politicians and economists, a stagnating or retracting economy is not a good sign.
-The development in Gross Domestic Product (GDP) is a strong indicator whether the economy is heading in the right direction.
+For politicians and economists, a stagnating or retracting economy is not a good sign and Gross Domestic Product (GDP) is a strong indicator whether the economy is heading in the right direction.
 Today, the sustainability of the growth logic is challenged.

 The growth dominant logic prevailed in the 1930s and is elegantly discussed in a book from 1960: “The Stages of Economic Growth: a non-communist manifesto” by W.W.
 Rostoff.
 In chapter 2, the author defines five stages: